sbeyer/include-guards-check-action/README.md

 where `SOME_NAME` is based on the file name according to a pattern that can be specified by the user.

+Note that we do not really parse the preprocessor code, we just perform simple shell scripting.
+That means, you can easily trick the check script into false positives.
+However, why should you do that?

 ## Inputs

 ### `path`